-10.11 Adverse weather/Transport Strikes
+10.7 Adverse weather/Transport Strikes/Natural Disasters

 All employees should make every effort to attend work.
-However, where weather conditions or transport strikes make this impossible, you should notify your line manager as described in the Notification of Absence section.
+However, where weather conditions, natural disasters such as fires or floods or transport strikes make this impossible, you should notify your line manager as described in the Notification of Absence section.